 How is Osteoporosis related to Estrogen?

 Estrogen plays a major role in our bone health, and as we know, it drops as we go through menopause.
 Postmenopausal women are actually at a 10x more risk of a fracture than men.

 Throughout our life, our bones are continuously being ‘remodelled’.
 This means that they are constantly being broken down (bone resorption) and renewed (bone formation).
 Before we reach our peak bone mass, between ages 20-30, bone formation outpaces bone breakdown so that our bones can adapt to support our growth and development.

-Oestrogen plays an important role in this process because it is able to promote bone formation whilst simultaneously slowing down bone resorption (break down).
+Estrogen plays an important role in this process because it is able to promote bone formation whilst simultaneously slowing down bone resorption (break down).
 This ensures that our bones are maintaining their structure and strength.
-During menopause, however, our oestrogen levels reduce and our overall bone growth will begin too slow.
-Falling levels of oestrogen ultimately mean that our bodies are no longer able to promote bone formation.
+During menopause, however, our estrogen levels reduce and our overall bone growth will begin too slow.
+Falling levels of estrogen ultimately mean that our bodies are no longer able to promote bone formation.
 This means that more bone will get broken down, and not replaced.
 Leading to thinner and weaker bones.

 How is Osteoporosis risk different in women with Premature Ovarian Insufficiency (POI) or Early Menopause?

 For most women, menopause will happen between the ages of 45-55.
 Some women experience early menopause or develop premature menopause .
 With POI or early menopause can come typical menopausal symptoms.
 Unfortunately, estrogen levels dropping early also increases your risk of a fracture.
 This is because your estrogen levels are changing earlier in life, upsetting your bone structure and causing them too thin at a younger age.

 If you're experiencing menopausal symptoms early (under 40) or are concerned about your bone health you should speak with a doctor.
 They can help you to explore the preventative measures you can take, and work towards strengthening your bones.